wilecoyote2015/machma/README.md

 ## Key Features

 - **Text-file based**: All project data is stored as `.md` and `.json` files.
 Edit them with any text editor, version-control with git, and use Machma's UI for visual management.
+This also enables to use any AI IDE to edit the project files to help managing the project.
 - **Timeline view**: Interactive graph showing tasks as colored nodes on a vertical timeline, with dependency arrows, pan/zoom, and smart density-aware spacing.
 - **Tasks view**: Sortable task table with columns for title, group, deadline, assignee, helpers, status, issues, questions, and a truncated description preview.
 - **Rich filtering**: Filter by deadline proximity, status, tags, groups, helpers, unresolved issues, and unanswered questions.